-FAMM generally supports the Commission's proposal to acknowledge first offenders and provide them some measure of sentencing relief by way of a reduced guideline range.
+FAMM generally supports the Commission's proposal to acknowledge first offenders and provide them a measure of sentencing relief by way of a reduced guideline range.
 We support the most generous reduction (two levels) notwithstanding the final offense level.
-We would also encourage the Commission to include, as first offenders, those Criminal History Category I defendants with no criminal history points because their prior convictions are not countable, for example under § 4A1.2(c)(1) and (2), as offered in the Issue for Comment.
+We also encourage the Commission to adopt Option 1.
+Doing so would define first offenders as those Criminal History Category I defendants with no criminal history whatsoever as well as those with no criminal history points because their prior convictions are not countable, for example under §4A1.2(c)(1) and (2).